top of page

 cropped-cropped-Exchange-emblem.png

 The Greeley Stampede - an annual 4th of July carnival & rodeo, set up in the growing suburban city of Greeley, Colorado.
 A place where families and friends come for all kinds of games and fun, this event is a hub for hundreds of locals during the summer heat.
-As I navigated my high school years, seeking ways to earn additional National Honor Society service hours, I stumbled upon this rich opportunity to further refine and build my professional soft skillset.
+As I navigated my high school years, seeking ways to earn additional National Honor Society service hours, I stumbled upon this rich opportunity to further refine and build my professional skillset.
 Nancy Critfield, one of my grandmother's friends from as long as she can remember, was part of a local volunteering group called the Greeley Exchange Club.
 Every year, for the Stampede, they ran Pepsi stands and Mountain Dew booths to help ensure that no one goes thirsty while out and about.
 This seemed like the perfect opportunity for me to give back to the community while, simultaneously, gathering some more experience, interacting with paying customers.
 When Nancy asked if I was up for the task, my response, "Of course!", couldn't come quickly enough.

 bottom of page